CasperN/silica/Design.md

   * **Named effects:** If a function performs operations from multiple instance of the same polymorphic effect, the effect must be named.
     * Since we don't specify types at `perform` or `handle` sites, the effects must be named.
     * E.g. `perform my_int_state.get(())` or `perform string_state.set(x)`.
+    * If an effect is unnamed, we give a default name from the effect declaration, e.g. `State.set`.
   * **Declararation-free operations:** Operations may also be defined inline, without the `effect` declaration.
     * E.g., the expression `y = perform my_new_operation(x)` defines an operation called `my_new_operation` whose perform type `typeof(x)` and resume type `typeof(y)` are inferred.
     * Such operations unify by name and perform/resume type.